WolframResearch/LibraryLinkUtilities/README.md

 		return static_cast<int>(err);
 	}
 ```

+### Limitations with respect to LibraryLink

+There are some LibraryLink features currently not covered by _LLU_, most notably:
+- Sparse Arrays
+- Tensor subsetting: `MTensor_getTensor`
+- Raw Array type conversion: `MRawArray_convertType`
+- Managed Library Expressions
+- Callbacks
+- Wolfram IO Library (asynchronous tasks and Data Store)

+For now LibraryLink does not allow to write generic code that would clean up memory after Tensors, RawArrays, etc. independently of passing mode used ("Automatic", "Shared", ...).
+See [this suggestion](http://bugs.wolfram.com/show?number=337331) for more details.
+In consequence, _LLU_ guarantees to correctly handle only those data structures that were created with _LLU_.
+Structures received as MArguments will not be automatically freed, therefore you may want to use passing modes that do not require clean-up (like "Constant" or Automatic).
+In case of "Shared" passing, the only guarantee is that `disown()` will be called on destruction of each object that has positive `shareCount()`.
+Please consult [LibraryLink tutorial](https://reference.wolfram.com/language/LibraryLink/tutorial/InteractionWithMathematica.html#97446640) for more details.

 ### Paclets that currently use _LibraryLink Utilities_

 - [PacletTemplate](https://stash.wolfram.com/projects/IMEX/repos/paclettemplate) - this is a model paclet for Import/Export developers